Fun For All Ages

 Ready for some fun?
 The city of rollicking cable cars and kid-centric museums, tours and parks – and, of course, the world famous Fisherman’s Wharf with its endless amusements – has heaps of ways for kids of all ages to get wacky or get down to some serious exploration.

-Many of the attractions highlighted in this itinerary are included in San Francisco CityPASS which includes pre-paid admission, saving you 44% or more off.
-And getting to all these attractions — not to mention Fisherman’s Wharf, Chinatown and other notable sights — is easy with a Muni and Cable Car 7-Day Passport, also included in each CityPASS booklet.
+Many of the attractions highlighted in this itinerary are included in San Francisco CityPASS which includes pre-paid admission, saving you 44% or more off adult admission.
 It’s like having red carpet, VIP access to all of San Francisco’s greatest hits.
 CityPASS is perfect for the first-time, next time and every time visitor.

-The California Academy of Sciences, which opened Sept.
-27, 2008, combines inventive architecture and eye opening exhibits to inspire visitors to explore and protect the natural world.
+The California Academy of Sciences, established in 1853 and re-opened in the current LEED-certified building in 2008, combines inventive architecture and eye opening exhibits to inspire visitors to explore and protect the natural world.
 A museum for the 21st century, the Academy includes an aquarium, planetarium, natural history museum and scientific research facilities under one roof — a living one at that.

 Follow the sounds of barking sea lions to PIER 39, where you can sail the bay on one of PIER 39's many water attractions, discover 20,000 local sea creatures at Aquarium of the Bay and more.
 Enjoy free daily shows by local street performers and musicians or explore a variety of attractions exclusive to The PIER.

-This behind-the-scenes tour of AT&T Park takes you to places only the players and staff go including the dugout, an indoor batting cage, the press box and the field warning track.
-Little sluggers will enjoy these 90-minute excursions to where one of baseball’s most hallowed franchises plays.
-And be sure to allow enough time to visit the Giants Dugout Store.
+This behind-the-scenes tour of Oracle Park takes you to places only the players and staff go including the field, dugout, batting cage, press box, Suite Level and View Level!
+Families and people of all ages will enjoy this 90-minute excursion where one of baseball’s most historic franchises plays.
 Batter up!

 Located in a historic building in the Presidio, the Walt Disney Family Museum honors the remarkable life story of Walt Disney, who raised animation to an art and created an American legacy.
 Enjoy daily screenings of Disney classics, a scale model of Disneyland, and contemporary interactive exhibits.

-The world-famous Madame Tussauds wax figure museum lets guests get up close and personal with their favorite stars from entertainment, politics, sports and more.
-Visit with incredibly life-like celebrities, including Bay Area icons, like Steph Curry and Janis Joplin.
-Madame Tussauds provides a complete fun and interactive experience for everyone.
-And check out The San Francisco Dungeon next door for a journey through the city history's darker side with live action and special effects.
-(Note: The San Francisco Dungeon is not recommended for children under 10)
+The world-famous Madame Tussauds wax figure museum lets guests get up close and personal with their favorite stars, including Bay Area icons like Steph Curry and Janis Joplin.
+It's a fun and interactive experience for everyone.

-Pop in to Ghirardelli Square (pronounced Gear-ah-dell-e) to stock up some chocolate-covered snacks.
+Pop in to Ghirardelli Square (pronounced Gear-ah-dell-e) to stock up some chocolate-covered snacks at Ghirardelli Ice Cream & Choclate Shop.
 When it’s time for lunch; there are loads of opportunities for a classic clam chowder in a sourdough bread bowl or a walk-away shrimp cocktail.

 If your return route puts you back downtown hop out and head down Third Street for a visit to Yerba Buena Gardens and Metreon.
 Dinner here is sure to please everyone, with eateries offering everything from juicy burgers and burritos to Japanese noodles and roasted chicken.